microsoft/code-challenges/Labs/Azure Cosmos DB/hands-on-lab.md

 ![](./images/home_page.png)

-This page is designed to take the query that the user writes and pass it to a DocumentDB server that we have set up for the purposes of this demo.
+This page is designed to take the query that the user writes and pass it to a Azure Cosmos DB server via the DocumentDB API that we have set up for the purposes of this demo.

 Type this query into the query editor: